How to Cope When a Friend Cuts You Off

 Remember, It Probably Isn't Your Fault

-When my friendship of 10+ years with my best friend suddenly became broken, I was heartbroken.
+When my best friend of 10+ years suddenly shut me out, I was heartbroken.
 We had known each other since high school, and I had always looked up to her.
-Now, all of a sudden, she had cut me out of her life, without any explanation.
+Now, all of a sudden, she had cut me out of her life—without any explanation whatsoever.

 It hurt.
-I cried and grieved, and I wondered, "What did I do wrong?
+I cried and grieved.
+I wondered, "What did I do wrong?
 Did I somehow cause this?"

-Through this experience, however, I've learned that even a best friend can have issues or struggles you may not be aware of.
+Through this experience, however, I've come to learn that even a best friend can have issues or struggles that you may not be aware of.

 Reach Out One More Time, Then Let It Go

-If you have tried to reach out to your friend multiple times, without getting a response back, it may be time to accept it and move on.
-But maybe you could just reach out one more time.
+If you have tried to reach out to your friend multiple times without getting a response, it may be time to accept it and move on.
+But maybe you could reach out just one more time.

 When my best friend announced that she could no longer speak to me after 10+ years of friendship, I tried calling her and texting her right away, with no response.
-I left her a voicemail, but heard nothing back from her.
-I saw that she had deleted me on Facebook, which really hurt.
-I emailed her, but never got a response.
+I left her a voicemail, but she didn't respond.
+I saw that she had unfriended me on Facebook, which really hurt.
+I emailed her, but she never replied.

 I let some time pass, for both of our sakes.
-After a few weeks without speaking, I decided to reach out to my friend one more time.
-I sent a hand-written card to her, explaining how much her friendship meant to me and how hurt I was over what had transpired.
+After a few weeks without speaking, I decided to reach out to her one more time.
+I sent a hand-written card, explaining how much her friendship meant to me and how hurt I felt now.
 I told her I would always wish the best for her and her family.
-At this time, I did not hear anything back...
-But that's not the end of the story.

 Pray for Your Friend

-Pray for your friend.
+If you are a person of faith, I strongly suggest praying for your friend.
 I know it sounds crazy.
-This person, who was one of your best friends, confidants, and allies, has hurt you deeply and profoundly.
-So it does seem counter-intuitive to pray for them.
+This person—close friend, confidante, and ally—has hurt you deeply and profoundly.
+So it does seem counterintuitive to pray for them.
 But try it.
-Pray God will bless this person, and help them to overcome what trial or hardship is going on in their life at this moment.
+Pray God will bless this person and help them overcome whatever trial or hardship is going on in their life at this moment.

 Forgive Your Friend

-This goes along with praying for your friend, because as you pray for him/her, your heart will become softer and more open to forgiving.
-As difficult as it is to forgive this person who hurt you so much, it's necessary.
-Not only does God command us to forgive others as He has forgiven us, but it also releases the forgiver from the bondage of holding onto bitterness and unforgiveness, which can be debilitating if not dealt with.
+For me, forgiveness goes along with prayer, because as you pray for your friend, your heart will become softer and more open to forgiving.
+As difficult as it is to forgive this person who hurt you so much, it is necessary.
+Not only does God command us to forgive others as He has forgiven us, but it also releases the forgiver from the bondage of holding onto bitterness and unforgiveness, which can be debilitating if it isn't addressed.

-So, forgive that person, not because they deserve it, but because God calls us to and because you will destroy yourself in the process if you hold onto bitterness in your heart.
+So, forgive your friend—even if you don't believe they deserve it—because God calls us to do so.
+Forgive your friend because you will destroy yourself if you hold onto bitterness in your heart.

 Nurture Other Friendships

-It can be very difficult to accept that your friendship has ended, or has been put on hold, with someone who has been very special in your life.
-You may have spent a lot of time with this person in the past, and now you are probably at a loss as to who to hang out with, who to call when you need a shoulder to cry on, and so on.
-Perhaps you do have a lot of other friends, but none compared in your heart or mind to this person.
+It can be very difficult to accept that your friendship has ended.
+This friend held a very special place in your life, and now you are probably at a loss as to who to hang out with, who to call when you need a shoulder to cry on, and so on.
+Perhaps you do have other friends, but no one compares in your heart or mind to the person you've lost.

 I know the feeling.
-When my friend cut me out of her life, it wasn't as though I didn't have any other friends.
-I actually had a substantial group of friends from college who I was really close to, and I wasn't even living in the same area as my friend anymore.
+When my friend cut me out of her life, it wasn't as though I didn't have other friends.
+I actually had a nice group of friends from college that I was really close to, and I wasn't even living in the same area anymore as my old high school friend (the one who had shut me out).
 I would visit her every few months when I came home to see my brothers and my parents, and we would always have great talks and good times together.
 I'd call her on the phone (or she would call me) at least once a week to catch up.
 I considered her one of my best, oldest, and dearest friends, so it came as quite a shock to suddenly be cut out of her life.

-Something I learned through this experience, however, is that friendships often exist in our lives for a certain season of time.
-Sure, there are some friends who you can hang out with after not seeing for two years, and it will be like you never went a day without speaking.
-But I believe some friends are in our lives for a certain season only, and that's also OK.
-Through this, I learned to nurture the other friendships that I had, and I became much closer with other friends who live closeby, who I have more in common with now anyway.
+Something I came to learn through this experience, however, is that friendships often exist in our lives for a certain season of time.
+Sure, there may be some friends you can meet after not seeing for several years, and it will feel like barely a day has passed since the last time you met.
+But I believe that some friends are in our lives only for a season, and that's also okay.
+Through this, I learned to nurture my other friendships, and I became much closer with the friends who live close by.
+I've realized that at this stage of my life, I have more in common with this newer group of friends, anyway.

-Ultimately, we must look to God above anyone else in our lives, and realize that God will be a closer friend to us than any person on this earth!
+Ultimately, we must look to God above anyone else in our lives, and we must realize that God will be a closer friend to us than any person on this earth.
 Someday, perhaps my friendship with this individual will be restored to what it once was, but I leave that in God's hands, to do what He pleases, according to His will.